Can You Travel The World In A Boat? (Legal, Passport, Visa)

 Not only could you be turned away at the port of entry, but you could put yourself and fellow passengers at risk.

 Additionally, piracy is still a reasonable consideration for a risk of harm to you and your passengers.
-Though the illegal practice is not as common today due to international laws and regulations, the tragedy of piracy still occurs.
+Though the illegal practice is not as common today due to international laws and regulations, pirates are still out there.

 Some areas that have been known for increased piracy risks as of late as told by the United Nations include the region near Somalia and Guinea.

-Other risks of harm may include rough weather or areas that are known to host particularly rough storms.
+Other risks of harm may include rough weather or areas that are known to host particularly rough storms, like the area around Bermuda or the northern Atlantic Ocean.
 In the case of weather, that is not always predictable in the amount of time you are planning your trip to when you would hit the area, it is important to stay as up to date as possible.

 Do research when you are at port in another country.
 Monitor the weather as it continues to roll in.
 Contact officials with your VHF marine-grade radio for updates.
 Completing your research ahead of time will help you to stand on guard for the upcoming water that you will be traveling in.